NATOMAS LEVEE PROJECT

 Construction Status: See Construction Phasing Map

 i.
 Construction continued on Reach B including relocation of the Riverside Canal and replacement of other Natomas Water Company facilities.
-The Corps is working on logistics to have borrow for Reach B to be delivered from work on the Lower American River sites and Pocket Area levee in 2022.
+The Corps will now acquire borrow material from the Port of Sacramento, which is needed for the landside seepage berm.

 i.
 The Reach C project is complete, and the District is providing the operation and maintenance.